AstroMined/debtonator/docs/adr/implementation/adr016-implementation-checklist.md

 ## Next Steps (Prioritized)

+1. __Fix Repository Test Infrastructure for Modern Banking Types__
+   - Address constructor argument errors in account models
+   - Implement consistent field filtering for schema-to-model conversion
+   - Fix method name discrepancies between tests and implementation
+   - Create helper utility for repository test data preparation

-1. __Update all existing code to use `account_type` instead of `type`__
+2. __Update all existing code to use `account_type` instead of `type`__
    - Scan codebase for references to account.type
    - Update API references to use account_type
    - Update service layer to use account_type
    - Fix any remaining test fixtures using type instead of account_type

-2. __Complete Schema Factory implementation__
-   - Create/update base account factory functions
-   - Set up structure for type-specific factories
-   - Implement factories for all account types
-   - Add tests for schema factories

 3. __Update API endpoints__
    - Add polymorphic support to existing endpoints